 Emissions to air

-Offshore oil and gas activities contribute to air pollution for example by emission of CO2, NOx, non-methane volatile organic compounds (NMVOC), methane, soot/black carbon and SO2.
-The emissions arise from energy production, gas flaring and from venting (release of unburned gas from pipes and valves in the processes etc during normal operations).
+Offshore oil and gas production will contribute to air emissions of CO2, NOx, non-methane volatile organic compounds (NMVOC), methane, soot (black carbon), and SO2.
+Air emissions from petroleum production result from energy production, gas flaring, and venting — the release of unburned gas from pipes and valves during normal or safety operations.